robatron/book-reviews/sinek_leaders-eat-last.md

 #### Chapter 1 - Protection from Above

+-   Shares examples of good military leadership and platoon cohesion because best examples arise in stressful combat situations
+-   Principles involved in leadership and teamwork in combat apply to business

 #### Chapter 2 - Employees Are People Too

+-   Great leaders don't consider people as means to grow money, but rather consider money means to grow people
+-   If employees believe company puts people before money, people will repay in loyalty and drive to grow company
+-   It is the leader's responsibility to protect the people, and in return, the people will protect themselves, and help grow the organization
+-   On other hand, when leaders don't protect people, people become defensive, and protect themselves
+-   _"... sacrifice the numbers to save the people, and not to sacrifice the people to save the numbers"_

 #### Chapter 3 - Belonging

+-   Circle of safety: Team's / individual's defenses to outside threats
+-   World is filled with dangers.
+We evolved among natural threats like tigers, but today's threats are competitors, changing tech, meeting deadlines, etc. and are just as real
+-   In bad orgs, threats include layoffs, bad cultures
+-   When bad orgs present threats, people and teams become defensive, and act to protect themselves at cost of org
+-   Duty of leader: create team culture free of threats and rich in camaraderie
+-   Bad circle of safety = circle of threats: Layoffs, isolation, politics, shaming, intimidation, etc.
+-   Good circle of safety: Belonging, protection, honesty, caring, etc.
+-   Good circle of safety = team members free to effectively tackle threats to the organization

 #### Chapter 4 - Yeah, but...

+-   Idealism is nice, but many managers and employees stuck in bad orgs with bad cultures
+-   Reality: Sales to make, mouths to feed
+-   Pity many don't like their jobs because having job we hate is worse for health than having no job at all
+-   Dangers of staying in bad job are worse than leaving

 ### Part 2 - Powerful Forces

 #### Chapter 5 When Enough Was Enough

+-   Do best work when facing external challenges, rooted in biology
+-   Bad leaders believe internal threats are motivating which is not true

 #### Chapter 6 E.D.S.O.

+-   Four major chemical incentive for the body:
+    -   Endorphins: Manages pain
+    -   Dopamine: Feels good when accomplishing goal
+    -   Serotonin: Makes you feel grateful for those who support you
+    -   Oxytocin: Makes you feel love and is released when hugging or bonding
+-   Serotonin & oxytocin backbone of circle of safety
+-   Can't feel sense of responsibility towards numbers, we can only feel a sense of responsibility to people

 #### Chapter 7 The Big C